n13org/WixToolset-Tutorials/README.md

 # WixToolset-Tutorials

-A collection of tutorials for the [Wix Toolset](http://wixtoolset.org/), which include a bunch of samples and examples.
+A collection of tutorials for the [Wix Toolset][Wix Toolset], which include a bunch of samples and examples.

 Wix toolset (v3 and v4) is the tool to create: